-One of the questions we often receive is this.
-“How does tooth decay develop if I’m brushing my teeth every day?”
+Many of our patients wonder how tooth decay develops even if they brush their teeth twice a day.
 Even those who practice good oral hygiene can find themselves needing deep teeth cleanings.
 That’s not uncommon, but what is important is to understand what happens and why.
 However, no matter what, here are Lovett Dental Heights we can deal with your dental issues.
 At Lovett Dental Heights, we’re happy to give you the insight and guidance you need.

 - Your teeth develop white spots.
 These are areas where calcium is lost, and plaque is building up.